c128lib/Reference/InstructionSet.md

 the overflow flag is 0 (-127 + -1 = -128).
 The overflow flag is not
 affected by increments, decrements, shifts and logical operations i.e. only ADC, BIT, CLV, PLP, RTI and SBC affect it.
-There is no op code to set the overflow but a BIT test on an RTS instruction will do the trick.
+There is no opcode to set the overflow but a BIT test on an RTS instruction will do the trick.

 <A name=INC></A>